chrisvizes/chrisvizes.github.io/_posts/2024-05-30-fix-missing-field.md

 ### 1. Download the datasource or workbook

 - If you have the issue within Tableau Desktop (rather than a server product) then skip this step.
 - If you are using Tableau Cloud or Server then navigate to the datasource or workbook and download it.
-The file will be a `.tdsx` (packaged datasource) or `.twbx` (packaded workbook)
+The file will be a `.tdsx` (packaged datasource) or `.twbx` (packaged workbook)

 ### 2. Unpackage the datasource / workbook